No blog post will cover everything you need to know about SaaS marketing.

 You’ll need to put in a lot of work to make your affiliate program a success.

 Longer-term, you’ll want to hire an affiliate manager to support your best affiliates.
-Your affiliate manager can come up with special deals for affiliates, campaign ideas, and more.
+Your affiliate manager can create special deals for affiliates, campaign ideas, and more.

 The Ahrefs YouTube channel has 326,000 subscribers.